OkktaDan/OkktaDan/README.md

 #
 **ABOUT ME**

-A Student Developer, currently studying Computer Science specialized at Machine Learning at National University Philippines.
+A Developer, currently studying Computer Science specialized at Machine Learning at National University Philippines.

  - Currently learning about anything and everything
  - I like to code the most fun and random stuff (Games, Simulators, Anything Fun)